Geborgen/nordic-souls/README.md

 **Other than what is mentioned here, modifying the list in any way will void all support.** I cannot guarantee that everything will work if you add or remove mods.
 If you do add mods that include plugins, they **MUST** load anywhere above the Synthesis patch, zero exceptions.
 The paper map plugin should always be at the very bottom of your load order.

 As this may cause some confusion, I should clarify that I'm not against people editing the list.
 All I mean is that I won't be able to help if things break.
-This also falls under Wabbajack's rule 11, meaning that any modifications you make, you do so at your own risk.
+This also falls under Wabbajack's "rule 11", meaning that any modifications you make, you do so at your own risk.
+Visit the [modification guide](https://github.com/Geborgen/nordic-souls/blob/main/MODIFICATIONGUIDE.md) for more information.

 Game settings and mod configs can be found in the `NS - Game Settings` mod under the `General Settings` separator in MO2.
 Right-click, open in explorer, and find the config you need, or click `Information...`, click the `INI Files` tab, and find what you need there. *If you're trying to configure a mod and it's not working, chances are it's being overwritten by a file from this mod.* For example, if you want to change the dodge key, you will need to edit `Nordic Souls\mods\NS - Game Settings\SKSE\Plugins\TK Dodge RE.ini`.